angular-slider/angularjs-slider/README.md

 **minRange** - _Number (defaults to null)_: The minimum range authorized on the slider. *Applies to range slider only.*

 **maxRange** - _Number (defaults to null)_: The maximum range authorized on the slider. *Applies to range slider only.*

+**pushRange** - _Boolean (defaults to false)_: Set to true to have a push behavior.
+When the min handle goes above the max, the max is moved as well (and vice-versa).
+The range between min and max is defined by the `step` option (defaults to 1) and can also be override by the `minRange` option. *Applies to range slider only.*

 **translate** - _Function(value, sliderId, label)_: Custom translate function.
 Use this if you want to translate values displayed on the slider.
 `sliderId` can be used to determine the slider for which we are translating the value. `label` is a string that can take the following values: